How to Become a Counselor in Wisconsin

 Continuing Education

-Wisconsin LPCs are required to complete 30 hours of continuing education (CE) (CE) during each two-year renewal period.
+Wisconsin LPCs are required to complete 30 hours of continuing education (CE) during each two-year renewal period.
 At least four of these hours must focus on ethics and professional boundaries.

 CE hours may be earned through programs approved, sponsored, provided, endorsed, or authorized by the following organizations: